NCATS-Tangerine/tranql/README.md

 ## Backplane

 The TranQL Backplane is a collection of endpoints supporting the standard API which implement reusable question answering services, or modules.
+Backplane modules support a simplified syntax in the language for greater readability.

 ## Example